joshmccall221/prospect-source/README.md

 #### First run?
 Select "prospect source: setup and run" from the cmd dropdown and pres play (the triangle looking thing).

+For more infor on Codenvy, check this out: [https://codenvy.com/product/next-generation/](https://codenvy.com/product/next-generation/)

 ## Deploy to gh-pages:

 [ http://joshmccall221.github.io/prospect-source/](http://joshmccall221.github.io/prospect-source/)